Khrysus-dev/KhrysusCoin/doc/init.md

     contrib/init/khrysusd.conf:       Upstart service configuration file
     contrib/init/khrysusd.init:       CentOS compatible SysV style init script

-Service User
+1. Service User
 ---------------------------------

-All three Linux startup configurations assume the existence of a "khrysus" user and group.
+All three startup configurations assume the existence of a "khrysus" user and group.
 They must be created before attempting to use these scripts.
-The macOS configuration assumes khrysusd will be set up for the current user.

-Configuration
+2. Configuration
 ---------------------------------

 At a bare minimum, khrysusd requires that the rpcpassword setting be set